ahelpingchip/dof-sample/backend/_hey_README.txt

-There are six hidden files here.
+There are two other hidden files here.

 .htaccess
 .htgoaway
-.style.css
-.actions.php
-.index.php
-.ingest.php